sofa-framework/sofa/applications/plugins/SofaSceneAssist/README.md

 child1.createNode("child_9")
 ```

-With PSL, this does not happen because dynamic fragment of the language are stored un-executed in the scene graph.
-They can thus be easily saved in their initial form.
+With PSL, this is not a problem because the dynamic fragment are stored *un-executed* in the scene graph.
+They can thus be easily modifie, re-run and saved.